ericcornelissen/shescape/README.md

 [![Mutation Report][mutation-image]][mutation-url]
 [![npm Package][npm-image]][npm-url]

-A simple shell escape package for JavaScript.
+A simple shell escape library for JavaScript.
 Use it to escape user-controlled inputs to shell commands to prevent [shell injection].

 **Quick links**: